gpestana/notes/talks/dark_web_2018/main_script.md

 the Tor network.
 This makes it impossible for governments and bad actors to understand what is Bob up to.

-**show slide 9**

 The basic idea is that the all connections will go through the Tor network, which will shuffle them.
 So it becomes almost impossible to understand who is accessing what, making it hard for websites and bad actors to track users and discriminate them based on their profile or use that information in harmful ways.

-With this simple example, it's clear that all we need to start protecting our personal data is to install and use a special browser.
+It's clear that all we need to start protecting our personal data is to install and use a special browser.
 It's also clear that being connected to the internet with Tor allows you to visit normal websites you are used to, instead of any sketchy dark web and criminal website.
 Many of those